Passive quantum state transfer in a dispersion-engineered waveguide

 In this Letter, we propose a passive method for perfect quantum state transfer, namely to engineer the \textit{dispersion relation} of the waveguide.
 The resulting dispersion-engineered waveguide time-reverses the emitted pulse [see Fig.~\ref{fig:1}(b)] by providing the necessary phase shift at each frequency.
-Based solely on linear and passive photonics, our waveguide can be potentially realized using standard techniques in integrated photonics~\cite{lodahl_interfacing_2015,gu_microwave_2017,gonzalez-tudela_lightmatter_2024}.
+Based solely on linear and passive elements, our proposal can be potentially realized using standard microwave and photonic engineering techniques~\cite{lodahl_interfacing_2015,gu_microwave_2017,tianStaticHybridQuantum2021, gonzalez-tudela_lightmatter_2024}.
 It suggests new opportunities of photonic design in quantum optics~\cite{chang_quantum_2006, gonzalez-tudela_entanglement_2011, gonzalez-tudela_subwavelength_2015} and highlights engineered, dispersive few-photon pulse propagation as a potential powerful asset in waveguide QED.

 We consider the system shown in Fig.~\ref{fig:1}(a): two identical qubits, located at positions \(x_1 = 0\) and \(x_2 = d\), chirally coupled to a single-band, one-dimensional electromagnetic waveguide.
 In the rotating-wave approximation, the Hamiltonian reads (\(\hbar = 1\))